 What You Need

 - Coffee – Cold brew works best with coffees with deep sweetness.
 Think chocolate and caramel notes.
-We’re using some of this delicious Rwanda Dukunde Kawa from our friends and partners at Greenway Coffee.
+We’re using some of this delicious Rwanda Dukunde Kawa from our friends at Greenway Coffee.

 - French Press – a French press is pretty much perfect for making cold brew coffee.
 Most are big enough to make up to a liter of cold brew, and they have a built-in filtration system.
-If you don’t already have a French press, Bodum makes our favorite.
+If you don’t already have a French press, Bodum makes a modern classic.

 - Scale – Here we are using the Acaia Coffee Scale, but any kitchen scale will do the job.
 We have reviewed several.